TheBanHammer/cfx-luaparse/README.md

 A Lua parser written in JavaScript, originally written by Oskar Schöldström for his bachelor's thesis at Arcada.

+Modified by BanHammer for support of CFX alterations.

 ## Installation

 Install through `npm install luaparse`.